 Sallie continued writing that all was hustle and bustle as she remembered seeing teamsters arriving at Fort Griffin with building supplies such as doors, shingles, window sashes, hardware, and even a sawmill to utilize native timber.
 Soon, a tall flag pole was erected on the parade field and a large American flag was flown.
 This flag could be seen from almost every direction and was said to have given local ranchers a great sense of pride and security knowing the Army was nearby.

 Sallie also recounted attending the first school at Fort Griffin.
-The fort had been established for less than a year when a school opened for the post's children and the children of area settlers.
+The fort had been established for scarcely a year when a school opened for the post's children and the children of area settlers.
 Major Samuel Starr, post commander of Fort Richardson, temporarily transferred Private Benjamin F. Stockhouse to Fort Griffin as the teacher.
 It wasn't long before the new school had attracted more than 40 students.
 After seeing the success of the new school, Colonel Samuel Sturgis, post commander of Fort Griffin, requested the permanent transfer of Pvt.
 Stockhouse.

 Sallie remembered passing through the parade grounds on the way to school when the soldiers were on dress parade.
 In her book she wrote, "It was an inspiring sight to see the soldiers in their blue uniforms with every brass button shining like gold as they stepped along in perfect unison to the music of the military band.
 We became familiar with all the bugle calls and to this good day I thrill to the sound of a bugle note."